-Packet Tracer supports an array of simulated Application layer protocols (HTTP, DNS, …), as well as basic routing with RIP, OSPF, and EIGRP, to the extent required by the current CCNATM curriculum.
-With the introduction of versions 5.3 and 6.0, several new features were added, including BGP and HSRP, which are part of the CCNPTM curriculum.
+Cisco Packet Tracer features an array of simulated Application layer protocols (HTTP, DNS, …), as well as basic routing with RIP, OSPF, and EIGRP, to the extent required by the current CCNA TM curriculum.
+It also includes Cisco IOS 15 with licence features which was introduced in the CCNA exam in 2013.

 Cisco Packet Tracer 6.3 has been released on 22th december 2015 by Cisco.
 This is a maintenance version with netacad login enabled at application startup.
 It replaces Cisco Packet Tracer 6.2 Student and Cisco Packet Tracer 6.2 Instructor.
 Cisco Packet Tracer 6.2 includes an ASA 5505 firewall with command line configuration (but no Adaptive Security Device Manageror CCP tools).
 It also includes a netflow collector as a Desktop application in the server device, routing protocols for IPv6 (OSPFv3, EIGRPv6 , RIPNg), DHCP snooping commands, IPv6 CEF, IPSEC ...

 Packet Tracer 6.2 introduced 3G/4G telephony support as well as a new Cisco 819 ISR router with a embedded wireless Access Point.
 OSPF and EIGRP enhancements were also added in this new version.

 Update 06/02/2017 :Try Cisco DevNET sandbox labs offering dedicated Cisco hardware for integration testing.
 The labs are available for free 24x7 and can be booked dynamically with a DevNet account.
 Enjoy the networking, datacenter, collaboration and IoT labs !!